julzaza/wildwitchherbs/_posts/2026-05-11-violet-leaf-for-cooling-lymph-and-skin.md

 Violet was never considered a dramatic herb.
 In old folk herbalism, it belonged to the quieter remedies.

-It was gathered in spring for overheated skin, swollen glands, irritation, and the heavy stagnant feeling that winter left behind.
+It was **gathered in spring for overheated skin, swollen glands, irritation, and the heavy stagnant feeling that winter left behind**.

 While stronger herbs were used to purge or stimulate, violet leaf was associated with cooling, softening, and gentle movement.